jasondewese/odin-weather-app/README.md

 # What I learned in this project
 - Using async/await in functions
 - Making API calls
+- openWeatherMap API
-- Processing JSON data retreived asynchronously
+- Processing JSON data retreived asynchronously into usable objects
+- Calling async functions from other modules
+- Form validation using regular expressions
+- Dynamically updating a page using data retreieved from API

 # Images
 - Austin Andrews @Templarian